 Electric lighting consumes up to 25% of the average home energy budget.
 CFL bulbs use about 50-80% less energy than standard incandescent bulbs making them an efficient way to replace old bulbs and start saving money on your power bill.
 Although initially more expensive, you save money in the long run because these energy-saving light bulbs use 1/3 the energy and last up to 10 times as long as incandescents.
 A 22 Watt CFL has about the same light output as a 100 Watt incandescent.
 At 8 cents per kWh, a single 18 Watt CFL used in place of a 75 Watt incandescent will save about $45.

 By replacing a single incandescent bulb with a CFL you can keep a half-ton of CO2 out of the atmosphere over the life of the bulb.
 If everyone in the U.S. used energy-efficient lighting, we could retire 90 average size power plants.

-Compact fluorescent light bulbs can be applied nearly anywhere that incandescent lights are used.
-3-way CFLs are also now available for lamps with 3-way settings.
-Dimmable Compact fluorescent light bulbs are also available for lights using a dimmer.
+Compact fluorescent light bulbs can be used nearly anywhere that incandescent lamps and halogen flood lights are used.
+Most CFLs are non-dimmable, but dimmable CFLs are also available for lights using a dimmer.

 Why You Shouldn't Use Fluorescent Bulbs with Photo Cells or Timers